FirebirdSQL/jaybird/src/documentation/faq.md

 ----------------------------------

 Jaybird 4 supports Java 7, 8, 11 and 17.
 Support for Java 9 and higher is
-limited to the latest LTS and current latest release, but in practice Jaybird should work on all Java 9+ versions.
-For the time being, both Java 11 and Java 17 are supported, but formal support for Java 11 may be dropped in a future point release.
+limited to Java 8, 11, 17 and the most recent LTS version after Java 17 and the latest Java release.
+Currently, that means we support Java 8, 11, 17 and 19.

 Jaybird 4 is the last version to support Java 7, support will be dropped with Jaybird 5.
-Java 8 support may be dropped from Jaybird 5 as well depending on the actual release timeline.

 Jaybird 3.0 supports Java 7 and 8 and has basic support for Java 9 and higher using the Java 8 version of the driver.
-Support for Java 9 and higher is limited to the latest LTS and current latest release, but in practice Jaybird should work on all Java 9+ versions.
+Support for Java 9 and higher is limited to Java 11 and 17, but in practice Jaybird should work on all Java 9+ versions (versions after Java 17 have not been tested).
 Jaybird 3.0.12 is that last release of Jaybird 3.0, and is end-of-life.
 We recommend upgrading to Jaybird 4.

 Jaybird 2.2 supports Java 6, 7 and 8.
 Jaybird 2.2.15 is that last release of
 Jaybird 2.2, and is end-of-life.
 We recommend upgrading to Jaybird 4.